BLUEPRINT: Blue-dominant Lyman-$\alpha$ emission as evidence of gas inflow in ultra-low-mass galaxies at z = 3: Methods and analysis

-We perform SED fitting on the extracted photometric data using the code Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation \citep[or BAGPIPES;][]{Carnall18}.
+We performed SED fitting on the extracted photometric data using the code Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation \citep[BAGPIPES;][]{Carnall18}.
 The model uses a \cite{Kroupa2001} initial mass function and implements the \cite{BC03} stellar population models.
-A double power-law star formation history is adopted which provides sufficient flexibility to describe both rising and declining star-formation histories (SFH) while avoiding the strong assumptions inherent to simpler parametric forms such as exponentially declining or constant SFHs.
-The peak time parameter $\tau$ is allowed to vary between the Big Bang at 0 Gyr and 15 Gyr later.
-The total stellar mass formed is sampled over the interval $\log(M/M_{\odot}) \in [1, 15]$, while the stellar metallicity is allowed to vary within 0 to $2.5\, Z_{\odot}$.
-The dust attenuation model of \cite{Calzetti2000} is used, with the visual extinction allowed to vary within the range $0 < A_V < 2$.
-Nebular emission is included self-consistently, allowing the ionization parameter to vary over logU= -4 to -1.
-We additionally allow the escape fraction of ionizing photons, $f_{\mathrm{esc}}$, to vary between 0 and 1.
-This conservative choice accounts for uncertainties in the coupling between the ionizing stellar population and the surrounding gas, particularly in low-mass systems where ionizing photon leakage may be significant.
-The physical properties inferred from the SED fitting are presented in Table \ref{tab:SED} and the corresponding best-fit SEDs are shown in Fig~\ref{fig:app2}.
+A double power-law star formation history (SFH) is adopted, which provides sufficient flexibility to describe both rising and declining SFHs while avoiding the strong assumptions inherent to simpler parametric forms such as exponentially declining or constant SFHs.
+The peak time parameter ($\tau$) was allowed to vary between the Big Bang at 0 Gyr and 15 Gyr later.
+The total stellar mass formed was sampled over the interval $\log(M/M_{\odot}) \in [1, 15]$, while the stellar metallicity was allowed to vary within 0 to $2.5\, Z_{\odot}$.
+The dust attenuation model of \cite{Calzetti2000} was used, with the visual extinction allowed to vary within the range $0 < A_V < 2$.
+Nebular emission was included self-consistently, allowing the ionisation parameter to vary over logU= -4 to -1.
+We additionally allowed the escape fraction of ionising photons, $f_{\mathrm{esc}}$, to vary between 0 and 1.
+This conservative choice accounts for uncertainties in the coupling between the ionising stellar population and the surrounding gas, particularly in low-mass systems where ionising photon leakage may be significant.
+The physical properties inferred from the SED fitting are presented in Table \ref{tab:SED}, and the corresponding best-fit SEDs are shown in Fig.~\ref{fig:app2}.
 For primary-1, for which no spectroscopic redshift is available, we obtained a photometric redshift of $z = 3.078^{+0.017}_{-0.014}$, consistent with the systemic redshift of the primary galaxy and supporting our assumption that it is part of the same system.